Together-Java/ModernJava/src/strings_ii/lowercase.md

 By default, Java uses the rules for the language of the computer it is running on.
 So `"I".toLowerCase()` will return `"i"` on an English system and `"ı"` on a Turkish one.

-To get behavior that is consistent regardless of the machine it is being run on you can pass use an explicit `Locale`.
+To get behavior that is consistent regardless of the machine it is being run on, you can use an explicit `Locale`.

 ```java
 ~void main() {